Joel Greenspoon: Education

-Greenspoon received his B.A. degree from the University of Virginia in 1941.
+Greenspoon received his Bachelor of Arts degree from the University of Virginia in 1941.
 Immediately after college he coached at Fishburne Military School in Virginia.
-This experience (and world events at the time) led to his service in the United States Army from 1942-1946.
-Upon returning from duty he completed his M.A. degree in psychology at the University of Pennsylvania in 1947.
-He completed his education at Indiana University earning his Ph.D. degree in clinical psychology in 1952.
+This experience (and world events at the time) led to his service in the United States Army from 1942 to 1946, where he became a captain and was a clinical psychologist.
+Upon returning from duty he completed his Master of Arts degree in psychology at the University of Pennsylvania in 1947.
+He completed his education at Indiana University Bloomington earning his Doctor of Philosophy degree in clinical psychology in 1952.

-During his graduate school years at Indiana University he was directly supervised by Burrhus F. Skinner, William S. Verplanck, and J. R. Kantor.
+During his graduate school years at Indiana University Bloomington he was directly supervised by Burrhus F. Skinner, William S. Verplanck, and J. R. Kantor.
 Greenspoon directly attributes his passion for behaviorism to his introduction to Skinner during Skinner’s chairmanship of the psychology department there.

 Professional life

 Teaching and administrative work

 Greenspoon described his greatest passion as teaching.
 He taught continuously for 49 years and helped promote clinical psychology graduate programs, particularly advocating for the advancement of behaviorism in clinical practice and research.

 He began teaching as a faculty member at Pomona College immediately after receiving his Ph.D.
 He then helped develop the graduate program in clinical psychology at Florida State University and spent time at Arizona State University.
 He served as department chair of psychology and dean of arts and sciences at Temple Buell College, served as department chair of psychology at the University of Texas-Permian Basin, and served as department chair of psychology at the University of North Carolina – Charlotte.

 While at UTPB, he founded the Center for Behavioral Analysis.
 This Center was completely funded from proceeds from his private practice and continued to be so for 10 years following his death.
 He completed his career teaching at the University of North Texas where he was designated as an unpaid visiting professor.
 Greenspoon described this as his "dream job", characterizing it as "no pay, no responsibilities".